Occupational Health and Safety Code

 517.996(1)

-When a misfire is being detonated, an employer and a blaster must ensure that no other blasting activities are performed at the same time, including detonating other misfires.
+When a misfire is being detonated, an employer and a blaster must ensure that no other blasting activity is performed at the same time, including detonating other misfires.

 517.996(2)